yokaion/odin-recipes/README.md

-The Odin Recipe Project
+#The Odin Recipe Project

-A simple recipe project using only HTML.
+A simple recipe project using HTML and CSS.

 https://yokaion.github.io/odin-recipes/